surzerker/inquest-progression-tool/README.md

          `https://github.com/surzerker/inquest-progression-tool/raw/main/Inquest%20Progression%20Tool.user.js`
    - Tampermonkey will prompt you to review the script.
 After reviewing, click "Install" to add the script to your browser.

-## Security Guarantees

-Your security is paramount.
-If you have any concerns about loading a remote script, I encourage you to download the script and host your own copy.
-This ensures you're in complete control of the script running in your browser.

 ## Getting Started

 Once installed, the `Inquest Progression Tool` add-on will be available whenever you're navigating through the tournament page.
 The tool will automatically enhance the page by adding interactive features to manage and progress through the rounds.